Uberspace/manual/source/mail-mailboxes.rst

 In addition to the above, we also check your password using `xcvbn <https://github.com/dwolfhub/zxcvbn-python>`_.
 This results in a score for your password, based on how easy it might be guessed and / or cracked (higher results mean a better estimated password strenght).
 We require a **password score** of at least ``4``.

 If we reject your password, we try to give you an error messages that explains why.
 Hopefully it will help you to choose a fitting alternative.

+.. warning:: We strongly recommend to use only `ASCII characters <https://en.wikipedia.org/wiki/ASCII#Printable_characters>`_ in your password.
+Non-ASCII characters may work in some circumstances, but this depends on the encoding used by your client being compatible with the one used by the mail server.

 List existing mailboxes
 -----------------------